LadyKerr/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+A1: An adaptive site breaks at specific points and can only cater to specific devices that it was created for.
+A responsive site can cater to a wide array of devices and is more accessible for a wide range of users.

 2. Describe what it means to be mobile first vs desktop first.
+A2: mobile first means creating your site to be accessible to mobile users as a priority.
+This means web developers create site that cater to the needs of mobile users, then start designing for tablet users and then desktop users.
+Since most users are on their mobile devices, it makes sense for us to design for mobile accessibility in mind.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+A3: This will render the content to be 10px, since 62.5% of 16px is 10px.
+This gives us 1rem, or 10px.

 4. How would you describe preprocessing to someone new to CSS?
+A4: Preprocessing is a way to make CSS more clean, DRY and easier to use.
+It is a way to render more maneable, flexible and reader friendly code.
+Examples of preprocessors are Less and Sass.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+A5: My favorite concept is nesting.
+I like that I can use the main parent element to style the children element.
+It's a lot easier to read.
+The concept that gives me a bit of trouble is specificity whjile nesting.
+It can get a bit confusing to know what to put where.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.